 “Fiiiine… I guess it wouldn’t do any good if I was the one to kill you.
 That would be weird.
-We can’t rest here though.
+Still, we can’t rest here though.
 If we’re going to rest, we need to find somewhere more suitable.
-I guess we don’t need water, since you seem to just be able to create it out of nowhere.”
+I guess we don’t need water, since you seem to just be able to create it out of nowhere?”

-“It disappears after a short while and then you’re just thirsty again.
-For cleaning with, sure, since the idea is to wash the dirt off, but drinking won’t do anything and drinking too much of it and having it disappear can send a… bad sudden shock to the body with all of that water you drank eventually going away.”
+“Anything conjured by magic disappears after a short while and then you’re just thirsty again.
+Some things like shifting what already exists around is more permanent, sure.
+And with magic water, you can use it for stuff like cleaning just fine since the idea is to wash the dirt or whatever else off, but drinking won’t do anything because it eventually disappears, and drinking too much of it and having it disappear all of a sudden can send a… bad sudden shock to the body with all of that water you drank just evaporating away like that.”

 “...Huh?”